Current research priorities for canola crop production

 Profitability

-Please contact the Agronomy Specialist listed for each lead area for questions specific to that area, and general agronomic research and innovation questions to:
+Please contact the Agronomy Specialist listed for questions specific to each subject area, and general agronomic research and innovation questions to:

 Chris Manchur